 The Company has experienced recurring net losses and has used significant cash to fund its operations.
 The Company has considerable discretion over the extent of development project expenditures and has the ability to curtail the related cash flows as needed.
 The Company also continues working to establish new sources of funding, including potential equity or debt investments, collaborations and additional grant funding that can augment the balance sheet.
 However, the Company may be unable to raise sufficient capital when it needs it or on favorable terms.
-Based on our current working capital and our projected cash burn, management believes that there is substantial doubt about the Company's ability to continue as a going concern for a period of one year from the filing of this Quarterly Report on Form 10-Q. No adjustments have been made to the accompanying condensed consolidated financial statements as a result of this uncertainty.
-See Note 2 to the accompanying condensed consolidated financial statements.
+Based on our current working capital and our projected cash burn, management believes that there is substantial doubt about the Company's ability to continue as a going concern for a period of one year from the filing of this Quarterly Report on Form 10-Q. No adjustments have been made to the accompanying condensed consolidated financial statements.

-As of June 30, 2023, we had no off-balance sheet arrangements.
+As of September 30, 2023, we had no off-balance sheet arrangements.